Władysław Konstanty Vasa: Life

-Władysław Konstanty was born in 1635, he was the illegitimate son of Władysław IV Vasa by his mistress Jadwiga Łuszkowska.
+Władysław Konstanty was born in 1635, he was the illegitimate son of King Władysław IV Vasa by his mistress, Jadwiga Łuszkowska.
 (Note: In an effort to separate King Władysław from his mistress, his wife Cecilia Renata arranged Jadwiga Łuszkowska to marry Jan Wypyski.)
-After the death of his father, it is likely Władysław was appointed to the care of his paternal uncle, John II Casimir Vasa, who was childless.
-Thereafter, Władysław was free to traverse various European countries.
+Following the death of his father, it is likely Władysław was appointed to the care of his childless paternal uncle, John II Casimir Vasa.
+Afterward, Władysław could travel freely across Europe.

 Life in Europe

 Władysław first left Poland to reside in the Kingdom of France, where he lived life as a libertine and led a dissolute life under the name Count of Wasenau.
 According to the will of his uncle, the count inherited 30,000 livres, secured by claims to the Spanish King, Charles II.

-During his visit spent in the capital of Italy, Rome, Władysław was assigned the position Captain of the Guard for his second cousin, the former Queen Christina of Sweden.
+During his visit spent in the capital of Italy, Rome, Władysław was assigned the position Captain of the Guard for his distant cousin, the former Queen Christina of Sweden.
 There he was nominated Papal Chamberlain by Pope Alexander VIII, an arrangement confirmed by his successor, Pope Innocent XII.
-Following the death of Christina in 1689, Władysław did not receive the benefits she had intended to leave for him and was reduced to abide living in poverty.
+After the death of Christina in 1689, Władysław did not receive the benefits she had intended to leave for him and was reduced to abide living in poverty.